eunomia-bpf/nvbit-tutorial/tools/instr_count/README.md

 ## Creating Your Own Counting Tool

-To create a similar tool for your own metrics:

-1. Modify `inject_funcs.cu` to count a different metric
-2. Update the instrumentation in `instr_count.cu` to target specific instructions
-3. Change how results are reported in the CUDA event callback
+To create a similar tool for your own metrics, modify `inject_funcs.cu` to count a different metric, update the instrumentation in `instr_count.cu` to target specific instructions, and change how results are reported in the CUDA event callback.
 For example, you could count only memory operations, track instruction latency, or gather statistics on control flow.

 ## Common Issues

 ### High Overhead (20-100x slowdown)

 **Expected behavior.** Instrumenting every instruction is expensive.
-Solutions:
-- Use `instr_count_bb` for 5-10x better performance
-- Instrument selectively: `INSTR_END=100` to instrument first 100 instructions only
-- Limit kernels: `KERNEL_BEGIN=0 KERNEL_END=1` for first kernel only
+Solutions: use `instr_count_bb` for 5-10x better performance, instrument selectively (`INSTR_END=100` for first 100 instructions only), or limit kernels (`KERNEL_BEGIN=0 KERNEL_END=1` for first kernel only).

 ### Counter Shows Zero

-Check:
-1. Is `nvdisasm` in PATH?
-Run `which nvdisasm`
-2. Is instrumentation enabled?
-Try `ACTIVE_FROM_START=1`
-3. Run with `TOOL_VERBOSE=1` to see what's happening
+Check if `nvdisasm` is in PATH (`which nvdisasm`), if instrumentation is enabled (try `ACTIVE_FROM_START=1`), and run with `TOOL_VERBOSE=1` to see what's happening.

 ### Unexpectedly Low Count